-Although we have hitherto abstained from troubling His Majesty's Government on this subject, still we are too happy in the opportunity which your Letter, and the accompanying statement from the Hudson's Bay Company affords us, of laying before Lord Barhurst some information as to the origin and progress of take the liberty therefore of annexing to this Letter a Statement of Facts relative to the Colony; and as His Majesty's Government has called upon the North-West Company for a refutation of the accusations made against them by Lord Selkirk, we hope, as their Agents, we may be excused, if on their behalf we respectfully request to be informed, whether this authority assumed by Lord Selkirk and his Governor Mr. M'Donell, is at all recognized by His Majesty's Government; and if so, whether to the extent of the powers supposed to be vested in the Hudson's Bay Company by their obsolete Charter, and said to be transferred to his Lordship, with the grant of territory made to him?
+Although we have hitherto abstained from troubling His Majesty's Government on this subject, still we are too happy in the opportunity which your Letter, and the accompanying statement from the Hudson's Bay Company affords us, of laying before Lord Bathurst some information as to the origin and progress of the connection between Lord Selkirk and that Company; we take the liberty therefore of annexing to this Letter a Statement of Facts relative to the Colony; and as His Majesty's Government has called upon the North-West Company for a refutation of the accusations made against them by Lord Selkirk, we hope, as their Agents, we may be excused, if on their behalf we respectfully request to be informed, whether this authority assumed by Lord Selkirk and his Governor Mr. M'Donell, is at all recognized by His Majesty's Government; and if so, whether to the extent of the powers supposed to be vested in the Hudson's Bay Company by their obsolete Charter, and said to be transferred to his Lordship, with the grant of territory made to him?